youngmanalive/bloom/README.md

 }
 ```

-#### Control Settings
+##### Control Settings

 ![1](assets/gifs/2.gif)

 Control settings can be adjusted to change the seed production rate and velocity in which they are ejected.
-This is accomplished by obtaining the value of each input range and updating the properties in our Animation class.
+This is accomplished by obtaining the value of each input range and updating the properties in our Animation.

 ```JavaScript
 // main.js